TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 I slowly started to unravel after traveling a lot for devrel and needed to find a solution.
 Thankfully, I did (keep reading).

 As a disclaimer, I get that this can sound very "first world problems".
 I am extremely thankful for my privileged and wonderful position in devrel.
-There's a lot of great parts to it.
+There are a lot of great parts to it.
 We live in this culture though where we show off the highlights on Instagram and leave off the rest.
 I'd like to be able to be transparent about the trade-offs here.

 ## A New Drug

-In late 2020, I was invited to participate in a clinical trial of a newer and more experimental clotting agent: one that lasts longer than the standard at the time.
+In late 2020, I was invited to participate in the clinical trial of a newer and more experimental clotting agent: one that lasts longer than the standard at the time.
 This would mean that instead of my usual 3000IU 3x per week, I'd switch to 4000IU 1x per week.
 I'd go from injecting stuff into my veins 3x per week to once.
 Heck yeah!
 I accepted immediately.

 After being on this drug for a while, we found out its impact on quality of life is _major_. **Someone with my disease had a full hip replacement surgery** and didn't need much medicine to fully recover.
 Previously, this would be out of the question because it would either be fatal, or require too much clotting factor.
 Wild!